 - 1 thumb sized ginger , grated

-- Add all ingredients in a pan, except for corn starch and 1 tbsp water, and bring to a boil on medium heat.
+- Add all ingredients in a pan, except for corn starch and 1 tablespoon water, and bring to a boil on medium heat.
 Use a whisk to mix everything well.

-- Mix corn starch with 1 tbsp water.
+- Mix corn starch with 1 tablespoon water.
 Once the sauce is boiling, add in corn starch mixture while mixing.
 Continue to cook for a few minutes until the sauce thicken.

 How To Store

 - Place in an air tight container and keep in the fridge.
 Last up to 1 month.